-The Bose Portable Smart Speaker Is Excellent
+The Bose Portable Speaker Is Excellent

 Before you buy more speakers, learn how to get the best quality out of the equipment you own.
 Even budget speakers sound better when used properly.

 There are two kinds of portable Bluetooth speakers: some are so bulky that they don’t fit in your backpack, or they take up all the space, leaving none for other items.
 They’re meant to be portable in and around the house: you can take them from room to room, or into the garden.
 That’s about it.
-On the other hand, you have genuinely portable speakers like the Bose Portable Smart Speaker1.
+On the other hand, you have genuinely portable speakers like the Bose Portable Speaker1.
 It fits in your backpack, leaving enough space for other things.
 It also has a handle to carry loose:

 It can handle bumps, drops and light rain.